“Art enables us to find ourselves and lose ourselves at the same time.” Thomas Merton

 Today’s recipe isn’t particularly artistic in any way aside from its simplicity.
 However, in that alone there lies something worth observing and appreciating.
 Fresh cabbage right out of the field, red onion, chile pepper and lime juice mixed together making it a fresh crunchy coleslaw with a south of the border flavor.
 It makes a perfect side dish to fish tacos.

-I have been reflecting more and more on the importance for me to pay closer attention to the little things, the simple things, in order to find my happier self.
-Audrey Hepburn has been quoted to say that everyone, every day, “should have at least one exquisite moment.”
+I have been reflecting more and more on the importance for me to be ever mindful of the little things, the simple things, in order to maintain contact with my happier self.
+Audrey Hepburn has said everyone, every day, “should have at least one exquisite moment.”
 I like that.
-Abby and I had many exquisite moments during our friendship and it is here, in this tiny space, I am trying to recall and relive as many as possible.
-It is here all at once that I am finding and losing myself in the art of cooking.
+Abby and I had many exquisite moments during our friendship.
+Here, I am trying to recall and relive as many as possible.

 Ingredients: 1 small firm green cabbage, cored and shredded, 1 small red onion, very thinly sliced, 1 jalapeno or serrano chile, minced, juice of 3 limes or to taste, salt and pepper.

 Put the cabbage, onion, chile and lime juice in a big mixing bowl, season generously with salt and black pepper and toss well.
 Cover and refrigerate for at least an hour, after an hour, the cabbage will have wilted slightly.
 Taste the slaw, adjust with seasonings as desired and serve.